Climate change

 - Climate change report 2024/25 [pdf document].

-Our Council Plan 2024 2027 has been published, which sets out our long-term vision, ambitions and priorities for Darlington.
-The three core principles are:
+Climate change is one of three core principles in our Council Plan 2024 2027, which sets out our long-term vision, ambitions and priorities for Darlington.

-The Climate Change Act includes an section allowing the Secretary of State to order reporting on how organisations are preparing for climate change.
+The Climate Change Act includes a section allowing the Secretary of State to order organisations to report on how they are preparing for climate change.
 This is called the Adaptation Reporting Power.
-Local authorities have never been included in this, but this year we have taken part in a pilot project and have submitted our report Arp Report Pilot [pdf document].
+Local authorities have never been included in this, but in 2025 we took part in a pilot project and submitted our report Arp Report Pilot [pdf document].

-In 2024, we commissioned a carbon audit of council land Darlington The Report V2, to see how much carbon is being stored.
+In 2024, we commissioned a carbon audit of council land Darlington The Report V2 [pdf document], to see how much carbon is being stored.
 We are the first local authority in the UK to do this.